hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `username` - (Required) The username to use for HTTP basic authentication when accessing the Kubernetes master endpoint

-If this block is provided and both username and password are empty, basic auth will be disabled.
+If this block is provided and both `username` and `password` are empty, basic authentication will be disabled.

 The `master_authorized_networks_config` block supports: